This article will teach you how to say “eat” in Korean so that you can start enjoying all of the country’s awesome food.

 This word is extremely important.
 Not only will it help you understand the language better, but it will give you insights into Korean culture.

-That’s because it’s embedded into the social hierarchy through special words and unique phrases.
+This word is embedded into the social hierarchy through special words and unique phrases.
 You’re bound to hear these phrases in Korean songs, Korean movies, Korean dramas, and variety shows.
 You’re guaranteed to hear it when hanging out with Korean friends.

 Rest assured, it’s easy if you have the right explanation.
 We’ll tell you what you need to know!

 Like many of the most common Korean verbs, there are actually two different verbs that mean “to eat” in Korean.
 One of these is used in normal situations, and the other is used when referring to your elders or seniors.
 It is important to use these words correctly if you want to be polite in Korea.